julsraemy/prezi/md/loud-social-fabrics-iiif.md

 # <!-- fit --> Takeaways

-Pinning down the (LOUD) social fabrics of IIIF in relation to the Strategic Planning
+Pinning down the social fabrics of the wider IIIF community in relation to the IIIF Strategic Planning

 ---